wt08/charleston_roots/planning/wksht.md

 style

 INDIVIDUAL RECIPE
-display recipe name, image, ingredients, and linke to recipe based on variable passed to it
+display recipe name, image, ingredients, and linke to recipe based on variable passed to it x
 style

 FAVE RECIPES